IDEA-Research/Grounded-SAM-2/README.md

 # Grounded-SAM-2
 Grounded SAM 2: Ground and Track Anything with Grounding DINO, Grounding DINO 1.5 and SAM 2

-Grounded SAM 2 does not introduce significant methodological changes compared to [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).
+Grounded SAM 2 does not introduce significant methodological changes compared to [Grounded SAM: Assembling Open-World Models for Diverse Visual Tasks](https://arxiv.org/abs/2401.14159).
 Both approaches leverage the capabilities of open-world models to address complex visual tasks.
 Consequently, we try to **simplify the code implementation** in this repository, aiming to enhance user convenience.

 [![Video Name](./notebooks/videos/bedroom/00000.jpg)](https://github.com/user-attachments/assets/d4335611-4e90-4090-97a1-7537d59a5dfc)